ACTION OF CBD IN THE HUMAN BODY

 The first type, therefore, includes the animal-type (endogenous)

-They are an integral part of the Endo-Cannabinoid System (ECS), a kind of physiological communication system consisting of billions of receptors distributed throughout the body's cells.
+They are integral to the Endocannabinoid System (ECS), a physiological communication system consisting of billions of receptors distributed in all cells of the body.

-Metabolised by the liver, endo-cannabinoids bind to these receptors, which regulate vital metabolic functions such as temperature or blood pressure.
+Metabolized by the liver, Endocannabinoids bind to these receptors that regulate vital metabolic functions such as temperature or blood pressure, for example.

-They will eventually be broken down by enzymes and cannot be stored in the body as reserves.
+These enzymes eliminate the possibility for CBD (Cannabidiol) and other cannabinoids to be stored in the body as reserves.

 Ingestion of CBD allows the cannabinoids to be introduced into the digestive system and the liver to be transformed into an assimilable form.

-They do not only come from the cannabis genus, their presence having been discovered in truffles or Maca seeds for example.
+They are not exclusive to the Cannabis genus, as their presence has been discovered in truffles or Maca seeds, for example.

-They can also supplement and fill endocannabinoid deficiencies through regular administration and allow homeostasis or balance of all body functions.
+By their regular administration, they can also supplement and address deficiencies in endocannabinoids, known as clinical endocannabinoid deficiency, and enable homeostasis or the balance of all bodily functions.

 ENDO CANNABINOID SYSTEM RECEPTORS